VC-6: Planes

 The standard describes a compression algorithm that is applied to independent planes of data.
 These planes might be RGB or RGBA pixels originating in a camera, YCbCr pixels from a conventional TV-centric video source or some other planes of data.
 There may be up to 255 independent planes of data, and each plane can have a grid of data values of dimensions up to 65535 x 65535.
 The SMPTE ST 2117-1 standard focuses on compressing planes of data values, typically pixels.
 To compress and decompress the data in each plane, VC-6 uses hierarchical representations of small tree-like structure that carry metadata used to predict other trees.
 There are 3 fundamental structures repeated in each plane.

 S-tree

 The core compression structure in VC-6 is the s-tree.
 It is similar to the quadtree structure common in other schemes.
 An s-tree is comprised nodes arranged in a tree structure, where each node links to 4 nodes in the next layer.
 The total number of layers above the root node is known as the rise of the s-tree.
-Compression is achieved in an s-tree by using metadata to signal whether levels can be predicted with selective carrying of enahndement data in the bitstream.
+Compression is achieved in an s-tree by using metadata to signal whether levels can be predicted with selective carrying of enhancement data in the bitstream.
 The more data that can be predicted, the less information that is sent, and the better the compression ratio.